discretize/discretize-guides/builds/thief/condi-specter/index.md

 ### Rotation

 There is no set rotation for <Specialization name="Specter" text="Condi Specter"/>, your rotation comes from skill priority.
 Your main aim when playing <Specialization name="Specter" text="Condi Specter"/> is to never have full Initiative, cast utility skills of cooldown and proc <Item id="24609"/>, and <Item id="24605"/> as often as possible.
+DPS spectre does not have to stay in shroud to provide alacrity and hence also uses <Item id="24560"/> and <Item id="48911"/>.
+Proc them as often as possible.
+Both weapon swap and entering or leaving shroud work as means to proc the sigils.

 You should be casting your <Skill name="Spider Venom"/> (ensuring to hit your allies with it), <Skill name="Well of Sorrow"/>, and <Skill name="Skale Venom"/> / <Skill name="Thousand Needles"/> off cooldown (unless a phase is about to end).